 Instructions

-- Season the Meat: Generously season the chicken and pork with salt.
+- Generously season the chicken and pork with salt.

-- Sear the Meat: In a large skillet with high sides, heat a bit of oil over medium-high heat.
-Sear the pork belly until it's well-browned on both sides.
-Transfer to a plate.
-Then, sear the chicken legs and thighs on both sides until they achieve a light, golden-brown color, about 3 minutes on each side.
+- Heat a bit of oil over medium-high heat.
+Sear the pork belly until it's well-browned on both sides, then transfer to a plate.
+Then, sear the chicken legs and thighs on both sides until golden-brown in color, about 3 minutes on each side.
 Transfer to a plate.

-- Sauté Aromatics: Remove any excess oil.
+- Remove any excess oil.
 Sauté the smashed garlic until it becomes fragrant, about a minute.
 Add whole or cracked peppercorns and cook for about 30 seconds or until they become aromatic.

-- Add Pork and Simmer: Place the seared pork belly back into the pan.
+- Place the seared pork belly back into the pan.
 Pour in the vinegar, water, fish sauce, sugar, and bay leaves.
 Stir to combine.Bring it to a boil, then cover and reduce the heat to medium.
 Let it simmer for 30 minutes.

-- Add Chicken and Simmer: Place the chicken legs and thighs in the pan.
+- Place the chicken in the pan.
 Continue to simmer for about 30 more minutes or until both the chicken and pork are tender.Check periodically to ensure it doesn’t dry out completely.
 If it appears to be getting too dry, feel free to add a bit more water as needed.

-- Add Chilies: Once the meat is tender, add the green chilies and let it cook for about 5 minutes.
+- Once the meat is tender, add the green chilies and let it cook for about 5 minutes.

-- Taste and Adjust: At this point, the sauce should have reduced significantly.
+- At this point, the sauce should have reduced significantly.
 Taste and adjust.
-Add more black pepper, as desired.Spoon some of the reduced sauce or the oil over the meat.
-Turn off the heat.
+Add more black pepper, as desired.Spoon some of the reduced sauce or the oil over the meat, then turn off the heat.
 Garnish with green onion or scallions, as desired.

 Notes

-- Pork: I used pork belly for its layers of meat and fat, staying moist and flavorful.
-For a leaner protein option, pork shoulder is an excellent substitute.
+- Pork: I used pork belly because its layers of meat and fat keep it moist and flavorful.
+If you're looking for something a bit leaner, pork shoulder is a great substitute—it's still tender and tastes great.

 - Vinegar: I recommend using coconut or cane vinegar for an authentic taste.
-You can use distilled white vinegar as a substitute, or apple cider vinegar in a pinch.
+If you don't have anything else, distilled white vinegar or apple cider vinegar can work in a pinch, but it's not ideal.

-- Green Chilies: While not a common ingredient and entirely optional, long peppers (siling haba), serrano, or jalapeño peppers add subtle heat and freshness.
-Keep them whole to control the heat, preventing the dish from becoming overwhelmingly spicy.
+- Green Chilies: These are totally optional, but they can add a nice kick.
+You can use long peppers (siling haba), serrano, or jalapeño peppers add a subtle heat and a burst of freshness.
+Keep them whole to control the heat; this adds flavor without overpowering the dish.

 Rose